 This happens more often than you’d expect.
 In 2019, for example, over 23.9 million of the 24.9 million who were displaced because of disasters did so because of weather events.
 As the climate crisis continues to worsen, we can only expect this number to go up.

-Most vulnerable from sudden-onset displacement are regions that are prone to natural disasters, including Southeast, South, and East Asia, and Sub-Saharan Africa.
+Most vulnerable to sudden-onset displacement are regions that are prone to natural disasters, including Southeast, South, and East Asia, and Sub-Saharan Africa.
 Of the 5.1 million internally displaced persons at the end of 2019, 12 percent of those were from India.

 According to a World Bank Report that examined internal climate displacement, if the heat continues to rise, over 140 million people in South Asia, Sub-Sharan Africa, and Latin America could be displaced internally by 2050 due to slow-onset disasters related to climate change.